ConnectedLib/connectedlib10/modules/introduction/section-3-2.md

 <p><i>“I feel I can do more now—more is loaded on me and I can get it done on a deadline time.”</i></p>

 <p>For the full study, see: Cybart, A. K. (2017).
-Resurrecting dinosaurs: How print journalism production using mobile phones impacts marginalized students in a high school classroom (Available from ProQuest Dissertations & Theses Global.
-(1907487050).).
-Teachers College, Columbia University, New York, NY.
-Retrieved from https://search.proquest.com/docview/1907487050?accountid=14696</p>
+Resurrecting dinosaurs: How print journalism production using mobile phones impacts marginalized students in a high school classroom.
+Available from <a href="https://search.proquest.com/docview/1907487050?accountid=14696">ProQuest Dissertations & Theses Global</a>.</p>
 </div>